QA380/Shape-Recognizer/README.md

-Time Capsule
+Time Capsule<br>
 Project archived until reinstated.
+01-06-15-26-1118<br>
-01-06-15-26-1118 Decode if necessary. once a measure becomes a target it ceases to be a good measure. for you, be safe.
+Decode if necessary. once a measure becomes a target it ceases to be a good measure.<br>
+for you, be safe.<br>